iamwfx/crs_3850_5850_mapping_countermapping/Fall_2022/Week3_qgis/W3_qgis3.md

 - **Step 10** Who are the owners in that highest category of violations?
 What does the internet tell us about these owners?
 You can either do this by using the **information button** in QGIS to click on geometries, or perhaps easier is opening up the attributes table and sorting by `n_OpenViol`.
   - A quick google search for one of them led me to this [article](https://www.syracuse.com/health/2022/06/ny-attorney-general-shuts-down-syracuse-landlord-accused-of-exposing-kids-to-lead-poisoning.html) I found.)
   - Also, do all the owners live in Syracuse?
 - These are rentals from 2020.
 Is it still a reliable dataset?
-Bring in this dataset fro the [Syracuse Rental Registry](https://data.syrgov.net/datasets/a59d57fdac9a4019b23c7fed30afdada_0/explore?location=43.034389%2C-76.140400%2C13.89) and do a visual comparison.
+Bring in this dataset from the [Syracuse Rental Registry](https://data.syrgov.net/datasets/a59d57fdac9a4019b23c7fed30afdada_0/explore?location=43.034389%2C-76.140400%2C13.89) and do a visual inspection.
 Is the rental registry reliable?
 (Google it.)

 **DELIVERABLE #1**:
-- A choropleth map like we've done
-- Include the rentals registry data.
+- A choropleth map like we've done that includes the rentals registry data.
-- Add in text describing some of the owners with the highest number of building code violations.
+- Text describing some of the owners with the highest number of building code violations.

 # 2. In-class Exercise / Case 2: Racial Dot Density Map
 For this exercise, I'm going to outline the basic steps for creating a dot-density map in QGIS.
 They're not that difficult to make!
 We are going to focus less on the inspection of the data here and more on technique.